enockmbaraka/sqlchemy/README.md

 ### Personal Motivation

-As a young Nigerian passionate about leveraging data for impactful solutions, this project resonates deeply with my personal and professional aspirations.
-Growing up in a region where water access is often limited, I have firsthand experience of the challenges faced by communities like Maji Ndogo.
-My background in biochemistry and bioinformatics has equipped me with the skills to tackle these issues through data-driven approaches.
+As a young Kenyan passionate about leveraging data for impactful solutions, this project resonates deeply with my personal and professional aspirations.
+Growing up in Kitui County, a region where water access is often limited, I have first hand experience of the challenges faced by communities like Maji Ndogo.
+My background in Economics and Statistics has equipped me with the requisite skills to tackle these constraints through data-driven approaches.

 This project aligns with my goal of making a tangible difference in the lives of those who lack access to clean water, and it represents a significant step in my journey towards a career dedicated to using data for social good.